Charles to represent the Queen at Royal Maundy Service for first time

 The monarch attended a service commemorating the life of the Duke of Edinburgh last week with senior royals and a congregation of hundreds, and has been carrying out virtual events and her other duties as head of state.

+Six years later the Queen Mother stood in for her daughter who had given birth to the Duke of York in February 1960, almost two months before the service, and in 1964 the birth of the Earl of Wessex in March that year meant the Queen’s role was fulfilled by her aunt Princess Mary.

+In 1970 the Queen Mother distributed the Maundy money on behalf of the Queen who was on tour in New Zealand.

-Charles and Camilla will join the congregation for the Royal Maundy Service at St George’s Chapel, Windsor Castle.
+Charles and Camilla will join the congregation for the Royal Maundy service at St George’s Chapel, Windsor Castle, and will be welcomed by the Right Reverend David Conner who gave the address at Philip’s memorial service.

+Following tradition they will be presented with nosegays – sweet smelling bouquets – which in centuries past were used to ward off unpleasant smells during the ceremony.

+For the past two years the service has not been held due to the pandemic and instead the Queen wrote to recipients of Maundy money, who received the coins in the post, to thank them for their community work which earned them their nominations.

 Register for free to continue reading